-Potential applications during the different talks were:
+Potential applications that came up during the different talks were:

 - Home automation to visualize the level of water tank, shutters, etc.